Summer Research Grants

 - Each student meets regularly with his or her faculty mentor.

-- Unless the project work site is remote from Moravian College, students and faculty mentors attend regular meetings where SOAR participants share their work.
+- Students and faculty mentors attend regular meetings where SOAR participants share their work.

 - Students and faculty work with Public Relations to produce a profile of the student and his or her project.

-- Students participate in the Moravian College Scholar's Day.
+- Students participate in the Moravian University Scholar's Day.

 - By the first day of the fall semester, the faculty member submits a report (template provided) to the SOAR director assessing the project.